 Helen Dickinson OBE, Chief Executive, BRC:

-Paul Martin, UK Head of Retail, KPMG:
+Paul Martin, Head of Retail, KPMG:

 Food & Drink sector performance, Joanne Denney-Finch, Chief Executive, IGD: